joehahn/hivemind/README.md

 mean and standard-deviation both increase linearly with field number:
 ![](figs/field_parameters.png)<br />
 So when the weather is 'nominal', the higher-numbered fields are more productive since their mean yield is higher.
-But higher-numbered fields are also have noisier yields since their standard-deviation is also higher, and in fact all fields' yields have a signal/noise ratio of about 1.
+But higher-numbered fields also have noisier yields since their standard-deviation is also higher, and in fact all fields' yields have a signal/noise ratio of about 1.